 - coming out when you brush your hair

-- plugging the shower
+- building up in the shower drain

 - on your pillow

-Causes of telogen effluvium
+Causes of hair loss

-Occasionally your GP may suggest doing blood tests to check your iron and thyroid levels.
+You do not need to have treatment.
+Your GP may suggest doing blood tests to check your iron and thyroid levels.

 If you smoke, stopping smoking will help.

-Eat a healthy and varied diet.
+Eat a healthy diet.
 Foods that contain iron and protein, fresh fruit and vegetables can help.

 Consider taking a vitamin supplement designed for breastfeeding or postnatal women.